 Whether you’re taking a big trip and bringing your cat along or you’re moving across country, flying with a cat can seem like a big undertaking.
-With proper training and preparation, it can be an exciting adventure though.
+You might even be wondering, “Can you fly with cats?”
+The answer is yes, and with proper training and preparation, it can be an exciting adventure.
 We are here to help get you prepared, so keep reading for our best tips for traveling with a cat on a plane.

 Before Your Flight

-1. Research airline rules and regulations for flying with pets.
+1. Research airline rules and regulations for flying with a cat.

 The rules for flying with a cat vary from airline to airline.
 In general though, there will be regulations regarding: